Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 Foods That Need Full Temperature

 Some foods produce better results at the full oven temperature — particularly when a high-heat sear or caramelization is the goal.
 Steak benefits from 400°F rather than a reduced temperature; the high heat produces the exterior crust that makes air fryer steak impressive.
 Similarly, caramelizing vegetables (roasted Brussels sprouts, cauliflower) can benefit from holding the full oven temperature while just reducing time.
+The Maillard reaction — the chemical process that creates browning, flavor, and aroma in cooked foods — requires sufficient surface heat to develop properly.

 Very Thin or Delicate Foods